totaldebug/totaldebug.uk/_posts/2023-09-18-hll-better-performance-visibility.md

 1. Turn **Variable Refresh Rate** Off
 1. Turn **Optimisations for Windows games** Off

+### Disable Control Flow Guard

+This Windows feature provides additional security by controlling the flow of your system's operations.
+However, in some gaming scenarios, it might lead to performance issues.
+Therefore, lets turn this off to potentially enhance your gaming performance.

+1. Press the Windows key on your keyboard and type "Exploit protection", then hit Enter to continue.
+1. Next, switch over to the **Program Settings** tab.
+1. Click the **+** sign next to "Add program to customize" and select "Choose exact file path".
+1. A file explorer window will pop up.
+Navigate to the install directory and `binaries\win64` for example: `C:\Program Files (x86)\Steam\steamapps\common\Hell Let Loose\HLL\Binaries\Win64`.
+1. Click on the `HLL-Win64-Shipping.exe` file and select "Open".
+1. You should see a new window open.
+Scroll down to the **Control flow guard (CFG)** option and check the **Override system setting** box.
+Then, turn it **Off** and click **Apply**.
+Should a Windows Security popup appear, confidently click **Yes**.

 ## Nvidia Users

 For Nvidia users there are some additional options available which will give you the overall advantage to an AMD user.